SchrodingerZhu/area-exam-survey/writing/main.typ

 == Loop Carried Exclusivity
 On the fastpaths with memory reuse, the RC-based approach can eliminate almost all overhead due to memory management.
 However, in some scenarios, the checking and branching remain to be  problematic.

-The following Lean4 code adds $1.0$ to all elements inside a `FloatArray` that stores elements in a fixed size contiguous memory area.
+The following Lean4 code adds $1.0$ to all elements inside a `FloatArray` that stores elements in a fix-sized contiguous memory area.

 ```lean
 partial def add1(x : FloatArray) : FloatArray :=